Research Ingestion

 remind remember "Voyager stores learned skills as code in a 'skill library'. \

-Retrieval is by task description similarity.
+Retrieval matches skills by description similarity.
 Skills compose and build on \

 each other." \